 Step 5 – Create a Topic in Kafka

-Kafka provides multiple pre-built shell script to work on it.
-First, create a topic named “testTopic” with a single partition with single replica:
+Kafka provides multiple pre-built shell scripts to work on it.
+First, create a topic named “testTopic” with a single partition with a single replica:

-Set the partitions options as the number of brokers you want your data to be split between.
+Set the partition options as the number of brokers you want your data to be split between.
 As we are running with a single broker keep this value 1.

 You can create multiple topics by running the same command as above.
 After that, you can see the created topics on Kafka by the running below command: